Going Down to Liverpool: Music video

 The music video for the song was directed by Tamar Simon Hoffs, the mother of Bangles member Susanna Hoffs.
 The video features the band inside a car being driven around by a chauffeur, who appears to be unimpressed by the group (at one point he turns off the car radio, stopping the song).
 The car stops inside a tunnel and the girls walk towards the end of it, which cuts to the band playing and dancing over a red background.
 After the girls leave the car, the chauffeur ends up tapping his fingers on the steering wheel.
 Leonard Nimoy played the part of the chauffeur; this came about due to Nimoy being a friend of Tamar and Susanna's family.
 The video entered rotation on MTV in mid-October 1984.

+Critical reception

+On 1986 British single release Sean O'Hagan left an ironic review for New Musical Express.
+As per him "The Bangles just transcend their spiritual roots here, and provide a hard-edged hymn to the joys of life on the dole."